 Therefore, early MMA is not a martial art.

-premise (1) was defended in the first section above: martial arts, like all crafts, have characteristic functions, excellences inherent to those functions, and admit of a rational account.
+We defended premise (1) in the first section above: martial arts, like all crafts, have characteristic functions, excellences inherent to those functions, and admit of a rational account.
 Premise (2) is also based on the discussion in the previous section: spectacles aim at evoking audience emotion, which is something external to the activity itself.
 The success or failure of the activity thus depends on the audience’s response, rather than on the excellence of the activity.
 The resemblance to rhetoric should be clear here: rhetoric aims at producing a convincing, moving speech––a kind of spectacle of words.
 (4) follows from (2) and (3), and the conclusion (5) follows from (1) and (4).
-The crucial premise, thus, is (3) and we examine it below.
+The crucial premise, thus, is (3), which we examine below.

 Regardless of what MMA has become, it does appear that the motivations for creating the UFC were clearly to create a spectacle that would make money and, perhaps, popularize Gracie Jiu-Jitsu.
 Art Davie, one of the original founders of the UFC, has remarked that, when promoting UFC 1, one of the factors that was considered was whether the UFC should be promoted as a spectacle or a sport: ‘I remember sitting in John Milius’ office…and we sat around debating that issue.
 I reminded everybody that I had sold it to Bob on the basis that it was a spectacle.
 It was designed very much as a spectacle.
 We did not feel it was a sport’ (Gentry 2011, 40).
 John Milius is a well-known screenwriter and director, and was enlisted by Davie and Gracie as a creative director for UFC 1.
 In order to emphasize the spectacle aspect of the event, the fights would need an enticing stage.
-Gracie did not want a traditional boxing ring.
 Suggestions for additions to the ring included ancient Greek structures, an electrified panel, barbed wire, and a crocodile moat (Gentry 2011: 38).
 Although these thrilling set ups never came to fruition, the fact that they were considered in the first place suggests that the event was probably not simply aiming to showcase skill in fighting.
 The stage that was eventually chosen, the now well-known octagon, was developed after film designer Jason Cusson became the art director for UFC 1.
 Cusson credits the movie The Octagon (1980), a movie about a martial artist (played by Chuck Norris) fighting terrorists, for his inspiration: ‘It was just the name of it… I had no martial arts background.
 The reason there's an Octagon is because of Chuck Norris’ (Rossen 2013).